TheArtificial/theartificial.nl/source/blog/2016-04-07-prototyping2.md

 [![Proto.io](2016-04-07-prototyping2/icon-protoio.png)](https://proto.io/) | [**Proto.io**](https://proto.io/)|mobile prototyping
 [![Adobe XD](2016-04-07-prototyping2/icon-adobexd.png)](http://www.adobe.com/products/experience-design.html) | [**Adobe XD**](http://www.adobe.com/products/experience-design.html)| Adobe prototyping software (Preview released in March 2016)

-In [Part 1](/blog/2015/11/23/prototyping.html), we discerned four types of tools: Layer-based, Page-based, Patch-based, and Code-based.
+In [Part 1](/blog/2015/11/23/prototyping.html), we discerned four types of tools: layer-based, page-based, patch-based, and code-based.
 It is helpful to have a general idea of what to expect from these interfaces, even if their construction concepts can be mixed together.
-The above set of prototyping tools are mainly Page-based interfaces with hints of layers, patches, and code.
+The above set of prototyping tools are mainly page-based interfaces with hints of layers, patches, and code.

 ![Continuum review](2016-04-07-prototyping2/2x2.png)